rust-lang/rfcs/text/3334-niche.md

   single range.
 - **Other bit-pattern niches**: A type could define niches via a bit pattern, rather than a range.
-- **Per-field niches**: A structure containing multiple fields could have a niche on a specific field, rather than the whole structure.
+- **Per-field niches**: A struct containing multiple fields could have a niche on a specific field, rather than the whole struct.
 - **structs with ZST fields**: A struct could contain fields with zero-sized types (e.g. `PhantomData`) and still have a niche.
 - **Fields of reference type**: In addition to allowing raw pointers, structs